haddocking/haddock3/README.md

 #===========================================================#
 ```

-For a complete list of paramters, click here <under-construction>
+*The complete list of parameters will be available soon*

-In this example the simulation will be executed in parallel and use the default rigid-body (**it0**) protocol with automatic histidine protonation, default semi-flexible (**it1**) stage and default water-refinement (**itw**).
+In the [example](examples/protein-protein) the simulation will be executed in parallel and will use a minimal version of the rigid-body protocol with automatic histidine protonation, the default semi-flexible stage and also default water-refinement.

-Running this setup file will create the following folder structure:
+Upon execution the following folder structure will be created:

 ```
 run1/